JaliloH/JaliloH/README.md

 - 🧩 **Fun fact:** [I graduated college at 18—it was a challenging but rewarding journey!]

 ---
+## 💻 Current Project (Chatify)
+Chatify is a real time web based chat application where users can communicate via text with as many other users as they would like!
+Chatify's primary technologies are React/Typescript for the frontend, C#/ASP.NET/SQLite for the backend, and SignalR/Websockets for real time communication between users.
+I started this project as a means to enhance my skills in both React and .NET while also learning new languages and technolgies that are used in real-world applications.
+** Features: **
+- Secure password hashing and encryption
+- JWT based authentication
+- Notifications
+- Cloud image upload

 ## 🛠️ Skills & Tools